Semi-Supervised linear regression: Introduction

 The term ``semi-supervised learning'' was coined in the machine learning literature to describe a situation in which some of the data is labeled while the rest of the data is unlabeled \citep{Merz}.
 Such situations occur when the label variable is difficult to observe and may require a complicated or expensive procedure.
 A typical example is web document classification, where the classification is done by a human agent while there are many more unlabeled on-line documents.
 Specifically, a sample of $n$ observations from the joint distribution of $({\bf X},Y)$ is given, where $Y$ is a one-dimensional {\em label} variable and ${\bf X}$ is a p-dimensional vector of {\em covariates} or {\em predictors}.
 Also, an additional sample of size $m$ is observed where only ${\bf X}$ is given.
 The purpose is to study procedures that make use of the additional unlabeled data to better capture the shape of the underlying joint distribution of the labeled data.

-A large body of literature focuses on the case that $Y$ takes a small number of values and the problem reduces to a classification task; see e.g., \citet{Zhu} and references therein. \citet{Wang} divide the different methods into two approaches: distributional and margin-based.
-The distributional approach relies on an assumption relating the conditional expectation $E[Y | {\bf X}]$ to the marginal distribution of ${\bf X}$ and the margin-based approach uses the extra information on $X$ for estimating the Bayes decision boundary; see \citet{Liang} for a Bayesian perspective within this basic approach.
+A large body of literature focuses on the case that $Y$ takes a small number of values and the problem reduces to a classification task; see e.g., \citet{Zhu} and references therein. {When the predictors approximately lie in a low dimensional space, the unlabeled sample can be used to estimate the low dimensional structure \citep[see e.g.,][]{Goldberg} }. \citet{Wang} divide the different methods into two approaches: distributional and margin-based.
+The distributional approach relies on an assumption relating the conditional expectation $E[Y | {\bf X}]$ to the marginal distribution of ${\bf X}$ and the margin-based approach uses the extra information on ${\bf X}$ for estimating the Bayes decision boundary; see \citet{Liang} for a Bayesian perspective within this basic approach.
 Other works consider continuous $Y$'s and use the unlabeled data to learn the structure of the ${\bf X}$'s in order to better estimate a non-parametric regression \citep{Zhou,Lafferty,Johnson}.
 These works could be very helpful in situations where non-parametric regression is useful and unlabeled data are available.

-Here we follow a third methodology.
-This methodology makes use of possible unmodeled non-linearities in $E(Y|{\bf X})$ and adapts information from the unlabeled data to partially adjust for these.
-In a recent manuscript, \citet{Chakrabortty} follow the same methodological plan but the technical details within their approach are then quite different from ours.
-Their estimates offer some advantages and some disadvantages in relation to ours, which we intend to explore in a future study.
+{ Here we follow a different methodology.
+We aim to estimate the vector ${\boldsymbol \beta}$ composed of the parameters of the best linear predictor of $Y$, but we do not necessarily assume that $E[Y | {\bf X}]$ is exactly linear in ${\bf X}$.
+The methodology uses possible unmodeled non-linearities in $E(Y|{\bf X})$ and adapts information from the unlabeled data to provide an estimator for ${\boldsymbol \beta}$.
+This estimator is asymptotically superior to the standard least squares estimate (LSE), both in terms of variance of ${\boldsymbol \beta}$ and mean squared error in predicting $Y$.}